-A big shake-up in Data Protection law is coming into force on 25th May 2018.
+A big shake-up in Data Protection law came into force from 25th May 2018.

-This is based on the European "General Data Protection Regulation" (GDPR) which was agreed by the UK in 2016, pre-Referendum, and is only now coming into force - unaffected by Brexit.
+This is based on the European "General Data Protection Regulation" (GDPR) which was agreed by the UK in 2016, pre-Referendum, and has only now come into force - unaffected by Brexit.

-The Regulation applies directly into UK law from that date but there will some modifications in new Data Protection Act.
+The Regulation applies directly into UK law from that date but there are some modifications in a new Data Protection Act 2018 which received Royal Assent on 23rd May.

 There are massive consequences for all businesses and organisations which process people's personal data, especially those who depend on mass mail-outs for marketing .
 The aim is to give individuals more control over how their data is used, by compelling organisations to obtain positive consent for such use, and to tighten up considerably on the security and sharing of such data. .

-Churches are among many charities who will have to review their practices, particularly when it comes to censuses, databases, and IT security
+Churches are among many charities who are having to review their practices, particularly when it comes to censuses, databases, and IT security

 - Parish Priests (assistant priests and Deacons also very welcome)